The Rosie O'Donnell Show: 2000–2002

 In April 2001, O'Donnell had a two-week absence from her show because of a staph infection.
 She had guest hosts take her place, including Joy Behar, Meredith Vieira, Barbara Walters, Kathy Griffin, Marie Osmond, Jane Krakowski, Ana Gasteyer and Caroline Rhea.

 On the May 11, 2001 episode, Maxwell Jacob Friedman appeared on the show as a five year child to sing "You Are My Sunshine" after his parents submitted a tape of him singing it in an operatic style while eating a pear.
 After a video of his performance resurfaced in 2019, Friedman (in-character) denied the appearance before admitting it, stating that Rosie O'Donnell was trying to cling onto her fading star and that he "didn't have the nerve" to tell Britney Spears (who appeared on the same episode) that she "wasn't going to make it as a singer".
 During his interview, when asked about what he wanted to be when he grew up, he said he would be an opera singer and a wrestler, and stated that Bill Goldberg and The Rock were his favorite wrestlers at the time.

 Throughout the final season O'Donnell called on Caroline Rhea to host the program every Friday.
 Rhea's growing popularity as a guest host gave her the green light to host her own daytime talk show the following year, supposedly succeeding O'Donnell.
 However, Rhea's program lasted for only one season and was replaced by The Sharon Osbourne Show.

 Ending

-After a six-year run, the show ended in 2002 when O’Donnell chose to leave to spend more time with her children.

-The final live episode aired on May 22, 2002.
-It featured an opening musical ensemble number from Broadway, starring Vanessa Williams and John Lithgow (who were both appearing on Broadway at the time).
-The guests were Nathan Lane and Christine Ebersole.
-The show's final segment featured a retrospective video made by Rosie that blended scenes from her personal life with her talk show, accompanied by the song "Both Sides Now" sung by Joni Mitchell.
-The conclusion of the show featured a clip of Tom Cruise mowing a lawn, who then stops to look at the camera and says, "Rosie, I cut your grass, and here is your lemonade."
-(A reference to one of the show's running gags, O'Donnell declaring her adoration of Tom Cruise.)

-Remaining new, but pre-taped, episodes continued to air until June 27, 2002, the last with guest host Caroline Rhea.
-Repeats aired until August 30, 2002, the last of which was a repeat of the broadcast from May 20, 2002.
+O'Donnell remarked in 2026 that she voluntarily ended the show after she had earned $100 million from it, and that she had been offered another $100 million from her syndicator to continue; she declined the offer, stating that she already had earned as much money as she felt any human could ever need and wanted to devote more time to being with her adopted children.